drclaw1394/perl-template-plex/README.md

 # DESCRIPTION

+This module facilitates the use of perl (not embedded perl) as a text processing template language and system capable of loading, caching and rendering powerful templates.

+It does this by implementing a handful of subroutines to perform template loading/management (i.e. `plex` and `plx`) and also includes a couple of convenience routines to make processing simpler (i.e. `block` and `jmap`).

+[String::Util](https://metacpan.org/pod/String%3A%3AUtil) string filtering routines are also made available in templates for the most common of filtering tasks.
+Of course you and `use` any modules you like within the template, or define your own subroutines within the template.
+The template is just perl!

-Conceptually, a `Template::Plex` template is just a string returned from a subroutine in perl's double quoted context, with the outer operators removed:
+Conceptually, a `Template::Plex` template is just a string in perl's double quoted context, with the outer operators removed:

 ```
     #PERL
-    "This is is a perl string interpolating @{[ map uc, qw<a b c d>]}"
+    "This is a perl string interpolating @{[ map uc, qw<a b c d>]}"

     #  or

-    qq{This is is a perl string interpolating @{[ map uc, qw<a b c d>]}}
+    qq{This is a perl string interpolating @{[ map uc, qw<a b c d>]}}

     #PLEX template.
 Same as PERL syntax, without the outer double quotes
-    This is is a perl string interpolating @{[ map uc, qw<a b c d>]};
+    This is a perl string interpolating @{[ map uc, qw<a b c d>]};

     #OUTPUT is the same for all of the above:
-    This is is a perl string interpolating A B C D
+    This is a perl string interpolating A B C D
 ```

-Working from this knowledge, this module facilitates the use of perl (not embedded perl) as a text processing template language and system capable of loading, caching and rendering powerful templates.
+The 'lexical' part of this modules refers to ability of variables to be aliased into the template (more on this later).
+It improves the style and usage of variables in a template while also allowing sub templates to access/override variables using lexical scoping.

+The synopsis example only scratches the surface in terms of what is possible.
+For more examples, checkout the examples directory in this distribution.
+I hope to add more in the future

+# FEATURES

 The following are snippets of templates demonstrating some of the feature:

 - Templates are written in perl syntax: